Using 1Password

 Before you can use 1Password to manage your SSH keys, you'll need to:

-or later).
 Required to create SSH keys using 1Password CLI.

 Generate an SSH key in the 1Password desktop apps or with 1Password CLI to use anywhere you need one.